 Having the kids in the kitchen can be fun, productive, and delicious, but how exactly does cooking with toddlers work?
-Learn how to channel their “I do it myself!” spirit into fun cooking activities and basic kitchen skills
+Learn how to channel their “I do it myself!” spirit into fun cooking activities and basic kitchen skills.

 Cooking with Toddlers

-Most people I know fall into one of two camps: They either find the idea of cooking with their toddler ridiculously fun and enjoyable OR they think it’s horrifying and a total mess waiting to happen.
+Most people I know fall into one of two camps: They either find the idea of cooking with their toddler ridiculously fun and enjoyable, OR they think it’s horrifying and a total mess waiting to happen.

 Now of course, I’m not here to tell you how to have your 2 year old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
 I hope it gives you ideas for simple kitchen activities that are appropriate for their age…along with some tips to stay sane next to your tiny bundle of energy!

-Tip 1: Narrow the Scope
+1. Narrow the Scope

 When cooking with toddlers, especially when you just start out, keep the scope of your project small.
 Work with their attention span and know that they probably won’t have the focus to stay with you through a whole long recipe.